MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- active: A Boolean, if true, the bot will kick new members with incomplete profiles, can be turned off and on with a `/noinfokick on|off` command.
+- `active`: A Boolean, if true, the bot will kick new members with incomplete profiles, can be turned off and on with a `/noinfokick on|off` command.
-- kickCooldown: An Integer, the time in seconds a new member will be kicked out of the chat after filing to pass the profile check.
+- `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat after filing to pass the profile check.
-- checkUsername: A Boolean, if true, the bot will check if the new member has an username, if they don't, they fail this check.
+- `checkUsername`: A Boolean, if true, the bot will check if the new member has an username, if they don't, they fail this check.
-- checkPicture: A Boolean, if true, the bot will check if the new member has a profile picture, if they don't, they will fail this check.
+- `checkPicture`: A Boolean, if true, the bot will check if the new member has a profile picture, if they don't, they will fail this check.
-- checkBio: A Boolean, if true, the bot will check if the new member has a bio, if they don't, they will fail this check.
+- `checkBio`: A Boolean, if true, the bot will check if the new member has a bio, if they don't, they will fail this check.
-- feedback: A Boolean, if true, the bot will provide feedback each time a new member is kicked out for failing the profile check.
+- `feedback`: A Boolean, if true, the bot will provide feedback each time a new member is kicked out for failing the profile check.
-- tolerance: A Number, a value from 1 to 3, determines the number of profile checks the new member must fail to be kicked out, 2 out of 3 by default.
+- `tolerance`: A Number, a value from 1 to 3, determines the number of profile checks the new member must fail to be kicked out, 2 out of 3 by default.

 ## Raid Mode